 St. Nicholas Day – December 6

-St. Nicholas Day is a holiday that people celebrate on December 6th.
+We celebrate St. Nicholas Day on December 6th.
 Famous for his generosity and kindness, this day celebrates the life of St. Nicholas, a Christian saint.
-Also, on St. Nicholas Day, many people exchange gifts and eat special foods to honor the saint.
+Many people exchange gifts and eat special foods to honor the saint.
 For example, some people celebrate by hanging up stockings or leaving shoes out for St. Nicholas to fill with presents.

 Bodhi Day – December 8th

 Bodhi Day is a Buddhist holiday that commemorates when Siddhartha Gautama attained enlightenment.
 It is typically celebrated on December 8th in East Asian countries and on the full moon of the 12th month in the traditional Theravada calendar.
-In Mahayana Buddhism, Bodhi Day is also known as Rohatsu.
+In Mahayana Buddhism, locals call Bodhi Day: Rohatsu.

 Bodhi is a Sanskrit and Pali term that means “awakening” or “enlightenment”.
 Siddhartha Gautama was the founder of Buddhism, and Bodhi Day celebrates his achievement of becoming enlightened after years of meditation and contemplation.